CABLE-LSM/CABLE/documentation/docs/developer_guide/coding_standards.md

 ### 5. File names

-To include CABLE code identifiably across applications, please include the "_cbl" suffix in your filename **eg. egName_cbl.F90**.
+To include CABLE code identifiably across applications, please name the file with a `_cbl` suffix in your filename.
+For example: `egName_cbl.F90`.

 Please maintain consistent naming between files/subroutines/modules.